 \subsection{Continuous approximation of the DNLSEs}

-In this present work, we put forward an analytical proposal based on the variational technique \cite{anderson_pereira-stenflo_1999} to approximately solve Eq. \eqref{eq:norm_dnlse}, the DNLSE.
-The discrete nature of the WA raises a challenge to apply the analytical treatment which can be resolved by considering continuous approximation of the transverse variable ($n$).
-Such an approximation is justified when the beams under consideration usually encompass many waveguides ($>5$) \cite{christodoulides_discrete_1988,tran_diffractive_2013}.
-Assuming the mode distribution as a continuous function of $n$ one can make the transformation as $a_n(\xi) \rightarrow \psi(n,\xi)$.
-Now expanding the nearest neighbour mode by Taylor expansion \cite{christodoulides_discrete_1988} we have,
+In this work, we propose an analytical approach utilizing the variational technique \cite{anderson_pereira-stenflo_1999} to approximate a solution for the DNLSE Eq. \eqref{eq:norm_dnlse}.
+The discrete aspects of the WAs present a challenge for analytical treatment, which can be addressed by adopting a continuous approximation for the transverse variable $n$.
+This approximation is valid particularly when the analyzed beams involve a significant number of waveguides, typically exceeding five \cite{christodoulides_discrete_1988,tran_diffractive_2013}.
+By treating the mode distribution as a continuous function, we transform the nearest neighbor mode through a Taylor expansion \cite{christodoulides_discrete_1988}

-Incorporating these modifications in Eq. \eqref{eq:norm_dnlse}, we obtain the continuous counterpart of the DNLSE as,
+Incorporating these modifications in Eq. \eqref{eq:norm_dnlse}, we obtain the {quasi-}continuous counterpart of the DNLSE as,